 Over the years at She Maps, we’ve seen thousands of students go through our programs and hundreds of teachers use our online resources to teach drones in schools.

 What we’ve learned from all of this is which drones work for education and which drones don’t.
 Years of trial and error mean that we now understand what we want drones to do in classroom programs and which drones do that well.

-Use this guide as your go-to to avoid spending lots of money on drones that don’t integrate with educational resources, or drones that that sound impressive but are just the wrong skill level for your classroom.
+Use this guide as your go-to to avoid spending lots of money on drones that don’t integrate with educational resources, or drones that sound impressive but are just the wrong skill level for your classroom.

 What you’ll find in this guide: